 Investors want speed—companies launched, funded, and sold within a decade to fit fund cycles.
 This pushes studios to fast-track validation and early metrics, teeing up Series A pitches in 12-18 months.
 But VCs aren’t buying rushed goods—they want seasoned teams, validated markets, and defensible products, which take years to bake.

-“QuickStart Studio” learns this the hard way.
-It pushes portfolio companies to raise within a year, banking on flashy user growth.
-VCs dig in and find shaky retention and untested models—passes pile up, and investors grumble as returns lag.
+We’ve seen studios push portfolio companies to raise within a year, banking on user growth curves.
+VCs dig in and find weak retention and untested business models.
+The passes pile up, and investors grumble as returns lag.

 Solution: Set realistic timelines—24-36 months to Series A—and align investor expectations upfront.
 Partial exits (e.g., selling a slice to secondary buyers) can ease short-term pressure while companies mature.